Quantitative Metrics of Neovascularization Lesions and Choroidal Vasculature in PCV Eyes Evaluated Using Full-Range SS-OCT

 - Views:

-Research recently published in <Microvascular Research> evaluated quantitative metrics of neovascularization lesions and choroidal vascular in PCV eyes, and investigated the relationship between imaging biomarkers and anti-VEGF treatment outcome by using full range SS-OCTA.
+Recent research published in Microvascular Research evaluated quantitative metrics of neovascularization lesions and choroidal vasculature in polypoidal choroidal vasculopathy (PCV) eyes and investigated the relationship between imaging biomarkers and anti-VEGF treatment outcomes using full-range SS-OCTA.

-The results indicated that a higher number of endpoints and lower average vessel length of PCV lesions were correlated with high shrinkage of vessel area after anti-VEGF treatment, and a lower subfoveal choroidal thickness was correlated with good morphological response to anti-VEGF.
-Therefore, ‘quantitative metrics of neovascularization lesions and choroidal characteristics using SS-OCTA had the potential to be imaging biomarkers for predicting the response to anti-VEGF treatment’.
+The results indicated that a higher number of endpoints and a lower average vessel length in PCV lesions were correlated with greater shrinkage of the vessel area after anti-VEGF treatment.
+Additionally, lower subfoveal choroidal thickness was associated with a better morphological response to anti-VEGF therapy.
+These findings suggest that quantitative metrics of neovascularization lesions and choroidal characteristics using SS-OCTA have the potential to serve as imaging biomarkers for predicting the response to anti-VEGF treatment.

-A 400kHz speed swept source OCTA (BMizar, TowardPi Medical) was used in this study to acquire high-resolution image of neovascularization and choroidal vessels with built-in precise segmentation algorithm and choroid angiography algorithm.
-Choroid quantitative parameters such as subfoveal choroidal thickness (SFCT) and choroidal vascularity index (CVI) are available on device.
-Further quantitative metrics based on high-resolution OCTA images, including total vessel length (TVL), average vessel length (AVL), junction density (JD), total number of endpoints (TNE), and mean lacunarity (ML), were evaluated in this research.
+A 400 kHz swept-source OCTA (BMizar, TowardPi Medical) was used in this study to acquire high-resolution images of neovascularization and choroidal vessels, utilizing a built-in precise segmentation algorithm and choroid angiography algorithm.
+Choroidal quantitative parameters, such as subfoveal choroidal thickness (SFCT) and the choroidal vascularity index (CVI), are available on the device.
+Further quantitative metrics based on high-resolution OCTA images—including total vessel length (TVL), average vessel length (AVL), junction density (JD), total number of endpoints (TNE), and mean lacunarity (ML)—were also evaluated in this research.

-This research is authored by Dr. Yue Zhang, etc. team of Prof. Xiaobing Yu, from Beijing Hospital.
+This research was conducted by Dr. Yue Zhang and the team led by Prof. Xiaobing Yu from Beijing Hospital.

 © TowardPi (Beijing) Medical Technology Ltd 京ICP备2021011388号-1 Powered by www.300.cn View business license